Ryanair boss Michael O'Leary has unveiled record profits for the airline but admitted it is unlikely there will be a repeat performance this year.

 Mr O'Leary said the combination of rising oil prices and EU-wide recession would continue to hurt the sector following the failures over the last year of Malev in Hungary, Spanair and Cimber Sterling in Denmark.

-He added: "We expect more European failures in 2012, as higher oil prices and recession continues to expose failed airline models."
+He added: "We expect more European failures in 2012, as higher oil prices and recession continues to expose failed airline models as well as subscale or peripheral carriers."